Knee Pain: What Causes It, How to Treat It and When to See a Doctor

 Knee pain is a common problem that many people experience.
-According to a report, frequent knee pain affects approximately 25% of adults.
-Knee pain limits the ability to move and function and ultimately impairs the quality of life.
+According to a report, knee pain affects approximately 25 percent of adults, and accounts for nearly four million primary care visits annually.
+Knee pain can be inside or around the knee.
+The joint is made up of four bones—femur, tibia, fibula, and patella—and four compartments—medial and lateral tibiofemoral, patellofemoral, and the superior tibiofibular joint.
+Knee pain limits the ability to move and function and ultimately can impair one's quality of life.

 What are the common causes of knee pain?